 We are Secure Trust Bank PLC, registered in England and Wales 541132, and regulated by the Prudential Regulation Authority and the Financial Conduct Authority.
-We use the trading names Secure Trust Bank, Moneyway, OneBill and V12 Retail Finance.
+We use the trading names Secure Trust Bank, Moneyway, OneBill, V12 Retail Finance and V12 Vehicle Finance.

 When we use "we" in this notice we mean us or anyone acting on our behalf.
-When we use “you”, we mean the customer or applicant acting on their own behalf or for a business.
+When we use "you", we mean the customer or applicant acting on their own behalf or for a business; or individuals associated with our commercial clients, partners and suppliers.

 Please read this Privacy Statement carefully as it contains important information to help you understand our practices regarding any personal information that you give to us.